Girl with rare genetic condition gets gift of service dog thanks to the kindness of strangers

 Jerrica signed her appreciation.

-McClaren said Sydney will eventually be able to help her daughter open doors and pick up the phone among other things.
+McClaren said Sydney will eventually be able to help her daughter open doors and pick up the phone, among other things.